brendon/positioning/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+This gem is tested against SQLite, PostgreSQL and MySQL.
+The default database for testing is MySQL.
+You can target other databases by prepending the environment variable `DB=sqlite` or `DB=postgresql` before `rake test`.
+For example: `DB=sqlite rake test`.

+The PostgreSQL and MySQL environments are configured under `test/support/database.yml`.
+You can edit this file, or preferrably adjust your environment to support passwordless socket based connections to these two database engines.
+You'll also need to manually create a database named `positioning_test` in each.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).